lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

     the box with desired dimensions, then 1500 atoms, then 100 atoms.

-    Let us fill the third section of the input script, the settings:
+    Let us fill the *Simulation Settings* category section of the *input* script:

 ..  code-block:: lammps
-    :caption: *to be copied in input1.lammps*

     # 3) Simulation settings
     mass 1 1